 The Tax Collector serves as an agent of the Florida Fish and Wildlife Conservation Commission by being the primary source for the sale and issuance of a variety of hunting and fishing licenses.
 The Tax Collector may designate and authorize, at his discretion, various sub-agents; such as “bait and tackle” dealers, sporting goods stores and retail outlets to sell and issue these licenses, as well.

-Hunting and fishing licenses may also be purchased or renewed by telephone for an additional fee.
-Please call 1-888-347-4356 for information.
+Hunting and fishing licenses may also be purchased or renewed by telephone and online at for an additional fee.
+Please call 1-888-347-4356 for information or Visit www.myfwc.com for all information pertaining to the Florida Wildlife Commission.

 A valid hunting and/or fishing license must be carried on his or her person when participating in these activities (unless exempt).